 Customer Lifetime Value (CLV) is a prediction of the net profit attributed to the entire future relationship with a customer.
 CLV could be calculated both as a business value that the customer brings during the whole time of the relationship with a company or as a value over a defined period of time (a year, 5 years, or anything else that makes sense to the particular company).
 It is usually looked at as an average.
 For example, it might be easier to calculate the whole CLV for a wedding planning company (people don’t get married too often) but it makes more sense to calculate a year CLV for a soda producer.

-Check this infographic by Kissmetrics to find out more about calculating CLV.
+Check this article by Hubspot to find out more about calculating CLV.

-Understanding the customer voice is a crucial step for building a successful customer experience management approach.
+Understanding the customer voice is a crucial step toward building a successful customer experience management approach.
 At the same time, all CX metrics need background information on the operations.
-When you can link the customer experience metric results into what happened in the transaction, you can better assess which levers to pull to influence the happiness of your customer.
+When you can link the customer experience metric results to what happened in the transaction, you can better assess which levers to pull to influence the happiness of your customer.